david4u17/Tax-Calculator/README.md

  <br>

+- Do not restrict user from entering incorrect values like characters in the number fields but will show error icon if the value is not a number.

 ![Passing Tests](screenshots/Screenshot5.png)

  <br>

 # Income over 8 (>) Lakhs, the amount over 8 Lakhs is taxed at

   - 30% for people with age < 40
   - Example
     - Age = 34, Income = 08 Lakhs, Extra Income = 03 Lakhs, deductions = 02 Lakhs, tax = .3 * (9 - 8) = .3 * 1 = Rs.
 30,000

+  - Clicking on submit should show a modal which would show the final values based on above calculations.

 ![Passing Tests](screenshots/Screenshot6.png)